johe123qwe/github-trending/README.md

 ## Go

+* 【2025-02-24】[AvaProtocol / EigenLayer-AVS](https://github.com/AvaProtocol/EigenLayer-AVS) - AvaProtocol Ethereum Automation Build on EigenLayer
+* 【2025-02-24】[googleapis / genai-toolbox](https://github.com/googleapis/genai-toolbox) - Gen AI Toolbox for Databases is an open source server that makes it easier to build Gen AI tools for interacting with databases.
 * 【2025-02-23】[uber / kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds
 * 【2025-02-22】[subtrace / subtrace](https://github.com/subtrace/subtrace) - Wireshark for Docker containers
 * 【2025-02-15】[kubernetes-sigs / lws](https://github.com/kubernetes-sigs/lws) - LeaderWorkerSet: An API for deploying a group of pods as a unit of replication